Buying tips, techniques, and recipes, no matter how you like them.

 Like most people, I grew up on Paas eggs, glowing with chemical dyes and artificial colors.
-My memories are vivid: the sulphuric smell of boiled eggs, the sharp hit of vinegar in my nostrils, the metal egg holder shaped like an old person's eyeglasses, and the mystical colored dye tablets.
-The connection between hard-boiled eggs and the Christian religion is pretty much lost on me, though its symbolism of new life rings true, especially on a Spring day like today.
+My memories are vivid: the sulphuric smell of boiled eggs, the sharp hit of vinegar in my nostrils, the metal egg holder shaped like an old person's eyeglasses, and the mystical colored-dye tablets.
+The connection between hard-boiled eggs and the Christian religion is pretty much lost on me, though its symbolism of new life rings true, especially on a beautiful spring day.
 Anyway, it doesn't matter too much—they're a tradition, and that means enough.

 Rather than the store-bought kit, my wife grew up following an Easter tradition of wrapping eggs in onion skins and boiling them in a length of white cloth tied up tight with string.
-Last year while living in Estonia, we dyed the eggs this way, laying sprigs of dill, bits of rice, and whatever grass or leaves we could find in the yard inside the flaky onion skins.
+Last year, while living in Estonia, we dyed eggs this way, placing sprigs of dill, bits of rice, and whatever grass or leaves we could find in the yard inside the flaky onion skins.
 A ten-minute boil and the eggs emerged mottled and charming.

 It's a far more creative adventure than a store-bought kit: you actually have a say in how your eggs turn out by using whatever materials you want.
 The thrill and surprise of unwrapping your hot egg brings out the kid in all of us.

 If you decide to go the natural route, though, wrapping the eggs in onion skins isn't the only way to dye them naturally.
 While experimenting with different foods as coloring, I was pretty impressed with how well a few easy-to-find and inexpensive foods worked.

 With a couple of beets, some ground turmeric, and a red cabbage, I was turning out gorgeous eggs in all three primary colors.